Laymanpython/face_recognition/readme.md

 ### author:Xin Li

-Hi,this is a project for face recogniton using Adaface loss,Arcloss,MobileFaceNet,ResNet50 and GhostFaceNet.
+Hi,this is a project for face recogniton using Adaface loss,Arcloss,MobileFaceNet,ResNet50.

 If you have any questions, please contact me!